 We have also planted two new vineyards of our own at Strelley Farm (Richmond) adjacent to the Coal River Valley, and Gilling Brook (Forcett) to the east of Strelley Farm.
 Both vineyards have north, north-east facing sites with outstanding soil profiles and abundant water – critical in the Coal River Valley where the rainfall is low at only 300–500mm per annum.

 From the 2023 vintage we will have the benefit of additional fruit from these vineyards and the very best parcels in each year will be used in the Lowestoft wines.
-Production of all wines takes place at Tasmanian Vintners, which is 100% owned by Fogarty Wine Group and ably led by Liam McElhinney.
+Production of all wines takes place at Tasmanian Vintners, which is 100% owned by Fogarty Wine Group and ably led by chief winemaker Liam McElhinney.